scarlett-de/Zoomcamp_hw/Homework3/Answers-hw3.md

 ```

 ## Question 1
-Then I run below query to count records of 2024 yellow taxi:
+Then I run below query to count records of 2024 yellow taxi， the count is **20,332,093**:

 ```sql
 select count(*) from `demo_dataset_hw3.yellow_taxi_table`